GiromettaMarco/i18n-js-validations/README.md

 ### trans

-If a translator callback has been defined, this property will contain a translated string (see [Automated Translations](#automated-translations)).
+If a translator callback is defined, this property will contain a translated string (see [Automated Translations](#automated-translations)).

 ## Rule Reply